-MODELLING CONCURRENCY AND DISTRIBUTED BEHAVIOR
+MODELLING CONCURRENCY AND DISTRIBUTED BEHAVIOUR

-Concurrency is an intrinsic characteristic found in most of systems targeted by CERBERO.
-Concurrency refers to the ability of different parts of a system to execute out-of-order (or concurrently) without affecting the outcome.
+Concurrency is an intrinsic characteristic found in most of the systems targeted by CERBERO.
+Concurrency refers to the ability of different parts of a system to execute outof-order (or concurrently) without affecting the outcome.
 Such characteristic is dominant in modern systems due to their non-locality, large size, and non-centralized organization.

-Modelling concurrent systems has always been a challenge, but much progress has been made in recent times due to the formalization of communication and behavioral models by means of models of computation.
-CERBERO invests in elaborating a catalog of models of computations and a methodology for choosing an appropriate Model of Computation (MoC) for the purpose in hand.
+Modelling concurrent systems has always been a challenge, but much progress has been made in recent times due to the formalization of communication and behavioural models by means of models of computation.
+CERBERO invests in elaborating a catalogue of models of computations and a methodology for choosing an appropriate Model of Computation (MoC) for the purpose in hand.
 As an example, suppose a designer is deciding to model the states of the system and its transitions.
-A finite state machine (MoC) is appropriate in this case only if the system has no fork/join mechanisms (or making them explicit is not relevant for the aspect to be modeled).
+A finite state machine (MoC) is appropriate in this case only if the system has no fork/join mechanisms (or making them explicit is not relevant for the aspect to be modelled).
 Otherwise, using Petri-Net formalism (MoC) would be more adequate on exposing these concurrency mechanisms.

-This topic is extensively discussed in deliverable D3.5 [CERBERO_D3.5], but as it is related to the modelling activity, we briefly discuss it in here and highlight our current achievements.
-A short overview of the state of the art in models of computation is given in Section Error!
-Reference source not found. and the CERBERO innovations at this area a re shown in Section Error!
-Reference source not found.
+This topic is extensively discussed in deliverables D3.5 [CERBERO\D3.5] and D3.2 [CERBERO\D3.2], but as it is related to the modelling activity, we briefly discuss it in here and highlight our current achievements.
+A short overview of the state of the art in models of computation is given in Section 3.2.1 and the CERBERO innovations at this area are shown in Section 4.2.1.